After you’re granted Conditional or Provisional accreditation

 - Download and save the PDF of your Teacher Summary Report.

-Principals, employers and Teacher Accreditation Delegates in early childhood can also access your Teacher Summary Report through their NESA eTAMS account.
+Principals, employers and Teacher Accreditation Delegates in early childhood can also access your Teacher Summary Report through their NESA online account (eTAMS).

-For information on how teacher education providers and employers can support Conditionally accredited teachers, read the Principles for the employment of conditionally accredited teachers (PDF 158.66KB).
+For information on how teacher education providers and employers can support Conditionally accredited teachers, read the Principles for the employment of conditionally accredited teachers (PDF 132.14KB).

-You can apply to move from Conditional to Provisional accreditation when you have graduated from your teaching degree and have received your degree certificate (testamur).
+If you have graduated from your teaching degree and have received your degree certificate (testmaur), you can apply to move from Conditional to Provisional accreditation.

 - Go to the Provisional tile or visit the Conditional Teacher option in the menu, navigate to the My Applications option, and select the Provisional application.